Forestry in a treeless land 2017

 Afforestation through planting increased again to roughly 4 million seedlings annually throughout most of the 1990s, reaching a high of about 6 million seedlings per year during 2007-2009.
 Planting of native birch increased proportionate to the total, comprising as much as 30% of seedlings planted in some years.
 Larix sukaczewii (syn.
 L. sibirica var. sukaczewii) was planted to roughly the same extent and planting of Picea sitchensis increased as older stands showed very good growth.

 On the other hand, the collapse of the Icelandic Krona meant that wood imports became much more expensive, providing opportunities for greater use of domestic wood.
 Plantations from the 1950s-´70s were in need of thinning and had been for some time.
 Now for the first time there was a possibility that thinning could be economically sustainable.
-Thinning and timber sales by the IFS increased greatly in 2009, again in 2010 and are set to increase even more in 2013.
-Since Forestry in a treeless land was last updated in early 2009, timber production from thinnings has become a major activity within the Icelandic forestry sector.
+Thinning and timber sales by the IFS increased greatly in 2009 and continued to increase during the following years.
+Since then, timber production from thinnings has become a new, major activity within the Icelandic forestry sector.

 Historically, there have been three relatively short-lived upswings in forestry in Iceland with longer periods of less activity in between.
 The upswings were the beginnings of forestry 1899-1908, the beginnings of planting 1950-1963 and the recent increase in afforestation 1990-2009.
 The causes of the current decline are partly financial and partly social, both of which translate into less political support for forestry.
-If history is any indication, we are in the early years of a period of less forestry activity that could last 30-40 years.
+If history is any indication, we might be in the early years of a period of less forestry activity that could last 30-40 years.
+Despite rapid economic recovery in Iceland during 2014-2016, funding for forestry has only increased slightly.
 However, Iceland now has a developing commercial forest resource that is already starting to generate significant income.
 That income should spur interest in investing in forestry, hopefully resulting in a shorter downswing.
+Other factors, such as increased afforestation for carbon sequestration could also aid in revitalising forestry, but that hasn't happened yet despite 20 years of talking about it.

 The forestry sector